jambonz/jambonz-webapp/README.md

 ## Development

+### Local server
+See [howto-setup-test-environment](./howto-setup-test-environment.md) for details on how to set up a complete local test environment on your laptop.

+### Remote server
-Like production, you must specify the IP:port of the Jambonz API you will be hitting.
+If you want to test against a remote server, you must specify the IP:port of the Jambonz API you will be hitting.

   1. Copy `.env` to `.env.local`
   2. In `.env.local`, replace `[ip]:[port]` with the API's IP and port